-- Barrels or chambers may be re-bored, lined, or sleeved to any of the approved calibers or gauges for that particular firearm provided industry safe limits are maintained. - Original barrels may be replaced with new barrels of correct styles (e.g., round, octagon, half-round) for that type of firearm. - Barrels may be shortened and/or crowned. - Rifle barrels must maintain a length of at least 16 inches. - Rifle barrels may be altered to accept mounting hardware for an alternative tube magazine configuration and capacity appropriate to the model of firearm being altered. - Barrels may be altered to accept period style sights as described within the Sights Section. - Shotgun barrels must maintain a length of at least 18 inches. - Shotgun barrels may have internal choke tubes installed provided they do not extend beyond the muzzle. - No heavy competition or "Bull Barrel" is allowed on revolver caliber firearms. - Barrels must be made of steel or iron only. - Visible counter-weighting devices are not allowed. - Compensating ports are not allowed.
+- Barrels or chambers may be re-bored, lined, or sleeved to any of the approved calibers or gauges for that particular firearm provided industry safe limits are maintained. - Original barrels may be replaced with new barrels of correct styles (e.g., round, octagon, half-round) for that type of firearm. - Barrels may be shortened and/or crowned. - Rifle barrels must maintain a length of at least 16 inches. - Rifle barrels may be altered to accept mounting hardware for an alternative tube magazine configuration and capacity appropriate to the model of firearm being altered. - Barrels may be altered to accept period style sights as described within the Sights Section. - Shotgun barrels must maintain a length of at least 18 inches. - Shotgun barrels may have internal choke tubes installed provided they do not extend beyond the muzzle. - Ventilated ribs and mid-barrel beads are allowed on all types of shotguns. - No heavy competition or "Bull Barrel" is allowed on revolver caliber firearms. - Barrels must be made of steel or iron only. - Visible counter-weighting devices are not allowed. - Compensating ports are not allowed.